-Dual Enrollment Success Scholarship was created for New Mexico High School graduates who successfully complete courses at Mesalands while in high school and who choose to further their education at Mesalands Community College.
+Dual Enrollment Success Scholarship was created for New Mexico High School graduates who successfully complete courses with a 2.0 g.p.a. or higher, at Mesalands while in high school and who choose to further their education at Mesalands Community College.